 Do You Incorporate An LED Headlamp?

 There are other great light kits on the market.
 Which ones have you tried?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!